-However, the new cadet executive officer for the force Tom Woodall is introducing online payments via ParentPay – a system commonly used by schools and which is familiar to parents as a way of viewing outstanding payments, settling them via bank transfer as well as having an online log of their expenditure.
+However, the new cadet executive officer for the cadets Tom Woodall is introducing online payments via ParentPay – a system commonly used by schools and which is familiar to parents as a way of viewing outstanding payments, settling them via bank transfer as well as having an online log of their expenditure.

-Tom joined the RFCA as cadet executive officer for the force at the end of April after a 27-year career in the Army which saw him commissioned to the rank of captain in 2015.
+Tom joined the RFCA as cadet executive officer for the cadets at the end of April after a 27-year career in the Army which saw him commissioned to the rank of captain in 2015.

 Retirement from Army